Wesliey7/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that copies all html files
+script that moves all files beginning with an uppercase letter